Henry Walters – Falconer and Poet

 Field Guide A Tempo explores his deeply interesting and self-revealing poetry that discloses his beautiful mind showing us his love of nature, birds, and music.
 Chapters in the book are Italian musical terms: Da Capo (From the Beginning), Animato (An Animated or Lively Quality), and Coda (The Tail or Concluding Section).
 It is here we should add Henry has studied Latin and Greek at Harvard College, moved to Sicily for a half year and learned beekeeping, and studied his current profession of falconry in Ireland.
 There is music in his words, and I asked him where the music comes from.
 Please note this interview has been edited for length and clarity.

 “I play the piano, and have since I was a kid, and a little bit of the harmonica.
-As for so many people, I feel like my love of art oftentimes starts in music and starts with even poets that I love.
-It’s something about the music of their lines that makes me want to know the poems and walk around with the poems and sometimes imitate the poems and I guess trying to restore the primacy of music to the art of poetry seems like one huge, enormous task.
-All our poetry, our poetic traditions that are still alive, both folk traditions and more literary traditions do have their roots in something sung, be that going back to Homer and Beowulf and the Anglo-Saxon tradition or our folk traditions of ballads of troubadours in France and England and in the late Middle Ages, music is at the heart of poems, and the language has, has come along for the ride.
-It’s a hard thing to sit down with a chunk of text in front of you and see it and not see it but hear it as a musical thing.
+As for so many people, my love of art oftentimes starts in music.
+It’s something about the music of a poet’s lines that makes me want to know the poems and walk around with the poems and sometimes imitate the poems.
+All our poetry, both folk traditions and more literary traditions do have their roots in something sung.
+In Homer and Beowulf and the Anglo-Saxon tradition or our folk traditions of ballads of troubadours in France and England in the late Middle Ages, music is at the heart of poems, and the language has come along for the ride.
+It’s hard to sit down with a chunk of text in front of you and hear it as a musical thing.
 But that’s always been my hope in reading and in writing.”

 “I couldn’t agree more, there’s something bodily about it.
-Maybe music is sort of the, not always the right comparison, but the body has to participate in it, right?
-There’s something that if it’s going to energize if it’s going to enliven, the limbs have to be involved, and the breath and the heartbeat, and oftentimes, our forms, particular forms of poetry that have endured, particular rhythms that seem to keep recurring.
+The body has to participate in it, right?
+If poetry’s going to energize and enliven, the limbs have to be involved, and the breath and the heartbeat.
+That’s the reason particular forms of poetry have endured, particular rhythms keep recurring.
 They’ve got a lot to do with our footsteps.
-They’ve got a lot to do with their heartbeat.
-They’ve got a lot to do with very bodily things, even if the poems themselves can cruise off into abstraction there, I do think the body has a role to play.”
+They’ve got a lot to do with our heartbeat.
+Even if the poems themselves can cruise off into abstraction there, I do think the body has a role to play.”

 Henry suggested we explore four of the poems that were his favorites, and I found that I loved each one of them as well.
 We started with Presto which means in Italian very fast, and it is written as one long sentence which hastens you as the reader.
 Then if you read it out loud, it’s, “Let’s play for real this time.
 I mean it, no matter what the first one to speak is in and after that, it’s the thing you say it, that’s it.”
 The way the poem is written, you’ve got to punch it, punch it, punch it.
 Is that what you intended?

-“I was imagining partly the music of how kids talk, which is oftentimes unpunctuated and very quick, and one thought follows immediately after the next, so that, for one thing, it makes it difficult to tell which part of that one long and broken sentence is the most important, right?
-You just go, go, go, and there’s beauty in watching a child speak and those connections being made as they talk.
-That particular music is what I was after.
-Not that there can’t be pauses in there, but there’s no stopping place till you get to the end.”
+“I was imagining partly the music of how kids talk, which is oftentimes unpunctuated and very quick.
+One thought follows immediately after the next, so that, for one thing, it makes it difficult to tell which part of that one long and broken sentence is the most important, right?
+You just go, go, go.
+There’s beauty in watching a child speak and those connections being made as they talk.
+That particular music is what I was after.”

 The book is beautifully designed and published by Hobblebush Books, Concord, NH, and is a part of their Hobblebush Granite State Poetry Series, Books by New Hampshire authors for any state you’re in.
 On their website, they write, “We are in a unique position to produce beautiful volumes of some of New Hampshire’s best poets.”
 The editors are listed as Sidney Hall, Jr, and Rodger Martin.

 “Sid Hall and Roger Martin, who’s another editor with the series probably could tell you more about its history.
-I think they began to feel like this long and rich tradition of poetry in New Hampshire that goes back to May Sarton and Robert Frost and earlier too.
+I think they were channeling this long and rich tradition of poetry in New Hampshire that goes back to May Sarton and Robert Frost.
 There was a tradition of people writing poetry, especially poetry connected to the land and the natural world, and somebody needed to put banks around the current of that tradition.
 The other poets who have published in this series are some of them very well-known and I think they’ve chosen wisely.
 It hasn’t thinned out over time.
-I’m not sure if they’re publishing more now that Sid has stepped back from the series, but I think the last one that they published appeared a couple of years ago.”

 Let’s go on to Lookout.
 The last stanza reads, “And then, September hawks lift off from those hills,/All aimed in one direction, passing through/Without password, without permission, their fanned tails/Flying colors you’ve never paid attention to/Till now, beautiful, barbarian syllables,/A whole sky, unopposed, invading you.”
 The title is, Lookout, like a sentry but it could be read quickly – look out – a warning.
 What were you thinking when you wrote this poem?